mrak/moreutils/README.md

 # moreutils

-My reimplementation of some of the fantastic utilities from `moreutils`
+My from-scratch reimplementation of some of the fantastic utilities from `moreutils`.

+Some features are vaguely described, such as the "many common timestamp formats are supported" for the `ts` program which are not described in the README, man page, or changelogs.
+In these situations I glanced over the commit messages, sans code, for further insights.
+The rest was trial-and-error and black-box testing with inputs/outputs against the existing utilities.

 ## Implemented